huhamhire/air-co2-exporter/README.md

    sh: air_co2_exporter: not found
    ```

    Typically seen when used in Apline Linux docker images.
-Since Alpine image is a compact docker image with the size of only around 5MB.
+Since Alpine image is a compact docker image with the size of only around 5 MB.
 It does not come with a GNU C library (glibc) by default which golang programs required.
 A `glibc` library like `libc6-compat` on Alpine is required.

 ## License